Skip to Content

 Professional Gopher Control in Idaho

-Pocket gophers will not leave on their own.
-Effective control requires identifying active tunnels, using safe treatment methods, and preventing future reinfestation.
+Pocket gophers typically will not leave on their own.
+Effective control requires identifying active tunnels, using safe treatment methods, and reducing the chances of future reinfestation.

-If you are seeing fresh mounds or plant damage, contact the experienced professionals at Pestcom Pest Management.
+If you’re seeing fresh mounds or plant damage, contact the experienced professionals at Pestcom Pest Management.
 We provide targeted solutions that help protect your property and restore your landscape.
+Contact us or call (208) 795-3298.